dijkstracula/pwllt/notes.md

 * Type checking (`program -> Either[(), TypeError]`)
 * Type reconstruction (inference) (`program -> Either[Map[value, type], TypeError]`)
+    - The meater of the two problems: this invents type assignments!
+    - Spoiler: this is the problem the paper solves
 * `<mysterious redaction>` (I'll tell you at the end)
     - gotta keep people at home watching, for Youtube watchtime metrics!

 Most type systems considered useful also have really strong theoretical
 properties:

-* Soundness (invalid programs are always rejected)
+* Soundness (invalid programs are always rejected; no spurious errors)
-* Efficiency (many type-theoretic algorithms are in P, often even O(n))
+* Efficiency (many algorithms are in P, often even ~O(n))
-* Decidable (type theorists write proofs that they'll terminate on all possible program inputs!)
+* Decidable (type theorists write proofs that they'll terminate on all possible programs!)

 It's the branch of formal methods that practitioners most commonly interact with.
 Big win for types!